Using Real-time Patient Feedback to Achieve Magnet Designation

 Time is of the Essence

-95% of patients said that careful listening and being treated with courtesy and respect are crucial factors for a positive experience with their healthcare providers.
+95% of patients said that careful listening and being treated with courtesy and respect are crucial for a positive experience with their healthcare providers.
 Sometimes, having a listening ear helps them resolve their concerns.
 Without a response to their feedback about their negative experience, patients may not feel heard.

 Schneck Medical Center provides an example of how they use real-time surveys for service recovery and Magnet designation.
 Their surveys are short and are sent out immediately after an outpatient visit, which led to more timely and relevant responses.
 Many of their patients stated that they received the survey before arriving home from the appointment, presenting an opportunity for immediate service recovery.
 Nurse leaders set up alerts regarding low survey scores so they can promptly reach out and provide an empathetic ear and address any issues.